ActiveWebsite/boojbooks/README.md

 * Run the migrations and, optionally, the seeds to generate the database tables.

 ## Live Test
 A live test can be found at (http://parasolarchives.com/site/booj/public).
+To login, the email address *x@y.com* with password *secret* can be used.
 Note that because this website runs on a shared host that does not support symbolic links, image uploading has been disabled.